Global Information Lookup Global Information

 Historic city centre with main sights

 Dresden is the second largest city on the River Elbe after Hamburg.[note 1]
 Most of the city's population lives in the Elbe Valley, but a large, albeit very sparsely populated area of the city east of the Elbe lies in the West Lusatian Hill Country and Uplands (the westernmost part of the Sudetes) and thus in Lusatia.
-Many boroughs west of the Elbe lie in the foreland of the Ore Mountains, as well as in the valleys of the rivers rising there and flowing through Dresden, the longest of which are the Weißeritz and the Lockwitzbach.
+Many boroughs west of the Elbe lie in the Ore Mountain Foreland, as well as in the valleys of the rivers rising there and flowing through Dresden, the longest of which are the Weißeritz and the Lockwitzbach.
 The name of the city as well as the names of most of its boroughs and rivers are of Sorbian origin.

-Since German reunification in 1990, Dresden has again become a cultural, educational and political centre of Germany.
+Since German reunification in 1990, Dresden has once again become a cultural, educational and political centre of Germany.
 The Dresden University of Technology is one of the 10 largest universities in Germany and part of the German Universities Excellence Initiative.
 The economy of Dresden and its agglomeration is one of the most dynamic in Germany and ranks first in Saxony.[5]
 It is dominated by high-tech branches, often called "Silicon Saxony".
 According to the Hamburg Institute of International Economics (HWWI) and Berenberg Bank in 2019, Dresden had the seventh best prospects for the future of all cities in Germany.[6]

 1. ^ Gewählte Bürgermeisterinnen und Bürgermeister im Freistaat Sachsen, Stand: 17.
 Juli 2022, Statistisches Landesamt des Freistaates Sachsen.